tinpotnick/nmbls/README.md

 * test.php was written in around 10 lines of code to connect to SQLite DB and then format into a JSON format for client
 * nmbls has all the logic in C++ to connect to DB and output data in JSON

-nmbls served 3 rows of data in ~260uS compared to ~500uS with nginx/PHP-FPM. nmbls was considerably simpler to setup.
+NMBLS served 3 rows of data in ~260uS compared to ~500uS with nginx/PHP-FPM. nmbls was considerably simpler to setup.
 Calling session_start() in php increased this to ~650uS so the processing time increases quickly depending on what appears in the script.

 BTW, it would be good to get the ~250uS even fast - which I think is doable.
 If there are any performance experts out there with any pointers...